Visiting the Hammetschwand lift at the Bürgenstock was epic, and simply wonderfull.

 By all means, check out their hotels and maybe even a night at the Bürgenstock Resort Lake Lucerne for a treat.
 The Spa looks amazing!

-The hike along the famous Felsenweg path to the lift
+The hike along the famous Felsenweg Path to the Hammetschwand lift

 As you walk out of the souvenir shop which is located at the exit of the Funicular train, you will get a feel of the luxury the Bürgenstock Resort is all about.
 Don’t be shy and explore the Panorama Terrace before you start the hike.